flisowna/landing-page-boxtribute/_sections/getinvolved/get_involved_data.md

   - paragraph: Artists or illustrators - Help us create some custom graphics to attract new partners, funders and volunteers.
   image_description: brush and palette icons
-description_2_list:
-- paragraph: Become a volunteer for Boxtribute, improve our product, participate to hackathons, help us remotely, we are always looking for students and professionals to grow our expertise and organization.
-We believe we can learn from each other and together achieve great things.
-- paragraph: We are flexible, and remote first, even 2 hours of your time per week could help us accomplish great things!

 ---